 One of the most respected agents in professional sports, Steve has spent the past 30 years building Kauffman Sports Management Group into an innovative leader in the field of sports representation.
 In February of 2008, Steve started a new chapter by shifting his focus from professional athletes to the representation of professional coaches and front office personnel.
 He burst onto the scene by negotiating a four year contract for Donnie Walsh, President of the New York Knicks.

-Steve got his start in the world of sports in the 1970's providing accounting and legal services for such clients as the legendary Muhammad Ali and basketball Hall of Famers Julius Erving and Charles Barkley.
+Steve got his start in the world of sports in the 1970's providing accounting and legal services for legendary clients, including Muhammad Ali and basketball Hall of Famers Julius Erving and Charles Barkley.
 He subsequently founded KSMG where he represented a number of high profile professional athletes.
-Some of his clients included Dominique Wilkins, Ben Wallace, Eric Snow, Brian Urlacher, Ron Darling, and Doc Rivers.
+Some of his clients included Dominique Wilkins, Ben Wallace, Brian Urlacher, Ron Darling, and Doc Rivers.

 Known for his creativity in negotiations, Steve created several contract innovations including the first "opt-out" clause and the "for love of the game" clause, many of which have caused the NBA/NBPA to amend their collective bargaining agreement.
 He has chalked up several landmark contracts, including the record-setting Jon Koncak deal, making the journeyman center the 5th highest paid basketball player at that time.
 This led Steve Kelly of the Seattle Times to write, "Steve Kauffman should be inducted into basketball's Hall of Fame for this deal.
 Heck, he should be named Secretary of the Treasury."